 When Christy Harrison posted on her Instagram that “giving birth broke me open in every way imaginable” I knew I needed to ask her about it.
-The anti-diet dietitian and author of Anti-Diet and the forthcoming Wellness Trap tells me about the heartache and joy, tenderness and vulnerability of becoming a new parent.
+The anti-diet dietitian and author of Anti-Diet and the forthcoming The Wellness Trap tells me about the heartache and joy, tenderness and vulnerability of becoming a new parent.
 This is the conversation I wish I’d had as a new parent.
 We also hear about Christy’s exciting new book, and how the wellness industry can be especially dangerous for new parents.
 And, hear Christy's thoughts on the idea that we are ‘born intuitive eaters’ as she navigates milk feeding and introducing solids with her daughter.
 This is such an enriching conversation, but ngl, it gets heavy in places.
 Have some tissues handy, and if hearing about traumatic experiences related to birth isn’t for you today, then give this one a miss.

 Find out more about Christy here.